Airbus A320 family

 Confusion possible with

-To distinguish a Boeing 737 from A320 family look at the cockpit windows: these are the same as or similar to that of the Boeing 707 and 727.
+To distinguish a Boeing 737 from the A320 family look at the cockpit windows: these are the same as or similar to that of the Boeing 707 and 727.
 The older versions still have the two "eyebrow" windows above the normal cockpit windows.
-Also The nose is more pointed and most 737s have a large, triangular dorsal fin.
+Also the nose is more pointed, the nose gear doors longer, and most 737s have a large, triangular dorsal fin.